NikiMoelders/UniDepth--custom/README.md

 > *Paper at [arXiv 2403.18913](https://arxiv.org/pdf/2403.18913.pdf)*

 ## Installation

+The following should work on both SSH and Jetson.

 Requirements are not in principle hard requirements, but there might be some differences (not tested):
 - Linux